Methylidynetricobaltnonacarbonyl: Reactivity

-^{14}CO labelling studies on the kinetics have been reported.
+^{14}CO labeling studies on the kinetics have been reported.
 The group concluded the exchange rate of the carbonyl ligands decreases according to the order F > Cl > Br > H, which they attributed to the electronegativity of the atom bound to the methylidyne carbon.
 Additionally, they demonstrated that the nine carbonyl groups are not kinetically equivalent, and that only 3 CO groups exchange within the 35–55 °C temperature range studied, which agrees with the calculated frontier molecular orbitals discussed above.
 In the case with the COOCH_{3} group, the exchange occurs for only one CO group which they attributed to the more electron deficient nature of the complex.

 Methylidynetricobaltnonacarbonyls reacts with variety of organomercury compounds of the R_{2}Hg and RHgX type; the side product Hg[Co(CO)_{4}]_{2} was formed.

 Azobisisobutryonitrile (AIBN), a reagent for the initiation of radical reactions, to a solution of Co_{3}(CO)_{9}CH and allyl acetate afforded a red crystalline solid that they believed formed via a radical mechanism.
 The radical reactivity of Co_{3}(CO)_{9}CX varies with X. The order of initiator activity was found to be X = Cl > H > Br > Ph > F > i-Pr > C_{2}F_{5}, which aligns with the trend seen for CO ligand exchange studies.

 These cobalt carbonyl clusters undergo reversible, one-electron reduction in the range of -0.7 to -0.9V versus the saturated calomel electrode.

 Methylidynetricobaltnonacarbonyl catalyzes the Pauson-Khand reaction, a [2+2+1] cycloaddition.
 Methylidynetricobaltnonacarbonyl is more air-stable than the parent dicobalt octacarbonyl, making it a more attractive catalyst.
 The clusters demonstrated no need for additives such as trimethylphosphite, as is necessary with the dicobalt octacarbonyl, and the best results were obtained with the parent methylidyne cluster.